Digital Product Passport

-We all know the Construction Product Regulation (CPR) is being revised to include sustainability performance.
-What is less known is that manufacturers will be required to deliver the sustainability data in a machine-readable format, as part of a Digital Product Passport (DPP).
-This is an important development for manufacturers of construction products.
+An important development for manufacturers of construction products.
+As we all know by now the Construction Product Regulation (CPR) has been revised and now includes sustainability performance.
+Less well known is that the manufacturer will be required to deliver the sustainability data in a machine readable format and as part of a Digital Product Passport (DPP).

-The new requirements follow from the Ecodesign for Sustainable Products Regulation (ESPR), which came into force in June 2024*.
-While ESPR initially covered electronics and electrical equipment, the DPP format from this legislation has now been adopted for many other industries, including construction products.
+This follows from the Ecodesign for Sustainable Products Regulation (ESPR), which came into force in June 2024*.
+Where ESPR initially covered electronics and electrical equipment, the DPP format from this legislation has now been adopted for many other industries, including construction products.

 The new CPR

 According to the new CPR, manufacturers will be required to issue a combined Declaration of Performance and Conformity (DoPC), replacing the Declaration of Performance (DoP) that has been in place since 2011.
-The DoPC will need to include environmental information, starting with the Global Warming Potential and later expanding to the 13 core indicator set of the EN 15804:A2.
-From 2031 onwards, this will also include the 6 additional indicators of EN 15804:A2.
+Environmental information will be required in the DoPC, starting with Global Warming Potential and then later extending to the 13 core indicator set of the EN 15804:A2 and from 2031 onwards also including the 6 additional indicators of the EN 15804:A2.

 The Digital Product Passport for construction manufacturers

 All products must have a DPP before they can be placed on the market.
-The EU Commission will submit delegated acts for specific product groups that specify the requirements for each DPP.
-Therefore, we will have to wait a little longer before we know exactly what the DPP for construction products will look like.
-But one thing is already clear: it will contain at least an Environmental Product Declaration (EPD) as the communication format for environmental data, in accordance with EN 15804:A2.
-This EPD should be machine-readable according to the ISO 22057 standard.
+The EU Commission will submit delegated acts for specific product groups that specify the requirements for the respective DPP.
+So we will have to wait a little longer, before we know exactly what the DPP for construction products will look like.
+But one thing is clear already, it will contain environmental performance data and these can be supported with a Environmental Product Declaration (EPD) as the communication format for environmental data conform the EN 15804:A2.
+And this EPD should then be machine readable according to the ISO 22057 standard.

 The DPP could present a significant data challenge.
-Manufacturers will need to collect and structure data more thoroughly than they may have done before.
-This is a good opportunity to rethink the way you handle data, as well as to consider automating LCA and EPD processes within your company.
-R<THINK offers a comprehensive way to structure and handle data collection, combining this with declarations such as EPD, Corporate Carbon Footprint and CSRD ES1.
+Manufacturers need to collect and structure data more thoroughly then they may have done before.
+It presents a good moment to rethink the way you handle data as well as to consider automation of LCA and EPD within the company.
+R<THINK offers a comprehensive way to structure and handle data collection and combine this with declarations such as EPD, Corporate Carbon Footprint and CSRD ES1.

-The requirement to have a DPP available in the decentralized EU system will take effect in January 2028.
-Starting in July 2026 the register will be open, and manufacturers can place DPPs voluntarily.
+The requirement to have a DPP available in the decentralized EU system will be effective January 2028.
+From July 2026 the register will be open and manufacturers can place DPP's voluntarily.
 The digital information on the product and its life cycle must be easily accessible by scanning a data carrier, such as a QR code or NFC tag, which should be attached to the product.
 The DPP is a decentralized system set up and maintained by economic operators.
-The economic operator must provide a backup copy of the DPP via a digital product passport service provider (independent third party) after placing a product on the market, to ensure that the information is still available in case of insolvency or termination of the activity.
+The economic operator must provide a backup copy of the DPP via a digital product passport service provider (independent third party) after placing a product on the market to ensure that the information is still available after insolvency or termination of the activity.

 Support for SME

 The EU Commission must support SMEs when drafting ecodesign requirements.
-It should consider the impact on SMEs and in particular micro-enterprises operating in the respective product sector.
-The Commission must support SMEs by providing guidelines, offering training, or financial support (including tax concessions) and financing programs, in collaboration with EU Member States.
+It should take into account the impact on SMEs and in particular micro-enterprises operating in the respective product sector.
+It must support SMEs, for example, by providing guidelines, offering training or financial support (including tax concessions) and financing programs, together with the EU Member States.

 Interesting reads: